demizer/doc-templates/devdoc.rst

 provided by the git-flow_ extensions.
 You don't really need the extensions to use the branching model, but they make things a little easier.

+Please read these preliminary guidelines for working with our repository:

+* **Do not develop on the master branch.**

 * There are two primary and permanent branches, *master* and *develop*.

+* The *develop* branch is where the magic happens.
+It contains all the latest changes for next release.

 * The *master* branch is production ready.
-It is only changed on every release.
+Changes in the develop branch are merged into master on every release.

-* **Do not develop on the master branch.**

-* Only official project members can contribute to the master branch.

-* The *develop* branch is where the magic happens.
-It contains all the latest changes for next release version as outlined in spec.rst_.

-* For big feature additions, create a *feature branch* off of develop.
-The branch name must have the prefix ``feature/<feature>``.
+* For big feature additions, create a *feature branch* off of the develop branch.

-* A feature branch should represent changes related to a single topic.
-If you decide to work on another topic, create another branch.

-* Contributing members must use a forked repository and a pull request on their develop branch to commit changes to the official project.

-* *Hotfixes* on production code should be branched from master and merged back into both develop and master on success.
-The hotfix branch name must have the prefix ``hotfix/<issue>``.

 * Keep ``.gitignore`` clean.
 Don’t add test files to ``.gitignore`` that are specific to your environment.